chimera-defi/AVS4RPC-ethglobal-london-24/README.md

 Reduce total network censorship.
 Decentralize RPC providers geographically vs current centralization with infura arch running in US.

+### Want to get a headstart on running your own RPC node?
+Try my eth2-quickstart scripts to setup a CL+EL+mev-boost+nginx rpc and secure the server: https://github.com/chimera-defi/eth2-quickstart

 # Steps / Overview
 1. Rpc operator purchases token (mockERC20 here, ref RPCOPToken)
 2. RPC operator signs up via registry contract (provided by eigenlayer) by running `make cli-setup-operator` using their RPCOPToken as a stake and their default rpc uri.